codinasion-archive/codinasion-programme/programme/number-to-string/README.md

 ## Write a program to convert number to strings.

 ```
-Input:  51
+Input  : 51
-Output: five one
+Output : five one
 ```

 ---